EarthScope: Fluids and Magmas

-EarthScope hopes to provide a better understanding of the physics of fluids and magmas in active volcanic systems in relation to the deep Earth and how the evolution of continental lithosphere is related to upper mantle processes.
+EarthScope hoped to provide a better understanding of the physics of fluids and magmas in active volcanic systems in relation to the deep Earth and how the evolution of continental lithosphere is related to upper mantle processes.
 The basic idea of how the various melts are formed is known, but not the volumes and rates of magma production outside of Mid-ocean ridge basalts.
-EarthScope will provide seismic data and tomographic images of the mantle to better understand these processes.
+EarthScope provided seismic data and tomographic images of the mantle to better understand these processes.

-A few questions hoping to be answered by EarthScope include:
+A few questions EarthScope addressed include: